rsanchez-forks/ionic2-box/README.md

 This is a fork of the original Ionic Box project, aimed at updating package versions and addressing various dependency issues.

+I addressed issues with the outdated NodeJS packages in the official mainline Ubuntu repos, as well as a few other issues.
+These were causing npm dependency problems during and after provisioning.
+Using VirtualBox as the provider, I tested this as capable of vagrant up, generating an app with the tabs template, serving it to the host machine, and packaging an Android build.

 Ionic Box
 =============================